Aranis324/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The first steps you need to begin installing osTicket is to have an active Azure Virtural Machine installed and open.
-You'll have to play arond with your reigonal location in order to find a size option that is applicable to you.
+The first steps you need to begin installing osTicket is to have an active Azure Virtural Machine installed and a Resource Group open.
+You'll have to play around with your reigonal location in order to find a size option that is applicable to you.
 Also make sure that you choose Windows 10 Pro in the Image section.
 When you have your selecions settled, just make a username and password, let Azure create its own subnet and IP, and we can move on to the next step.
 <br />

 <p>